WUHU HUAREN SCIENCE AND TECHNOLOGY CO., LTD.

 Nucleic acid therapeutics are based on nucleic acids or closely related chemical compounds.
 They include antisence oligonucleotides, aptamers and small interfering RNAs (siRNA), and are typically considered inn cases where specific inhibition of the function of a particular gene involved in disease is thought to be therapeutically desirable.
 The extrodinary success of mRNA vaccines against coronavirus disease 2019 has renewed interest in mRNA as a means of delivering therapeutic proteinis.

-The integration of the recent advances in technologies like mRNA optimization, delivery systems, may unlock the promise of bilogically targeted mRNA therapeutics, beyond vaccines and other immunostimulatory agents, for the treatment of diverse clinical indications.]
+The integration of the recent advances in technologies like mRNA optimization, delivery systems, may unlock the promise of bilogically targeted mRNA therapeutics, beyond vaccines and other immunostimulatory agents, for the treatment of diverse clinical indications.

 Phosphoramidite chemistry has been the gold standard for oligonucleotides synthesis for decades.
-Huaren supply oligonucleotides manufacturers and nucleic acid drug R&D companies with phosphoramidites of different protection and modification strategies at high quality and competitive price.
+Huaren supply oligonucleotides manufacturers and nucleic acid drug R&D companies with RNA phosphoramidites of different protection and modification strategies at high quality and competitive price.

 Unmodified DNA and RNA exhibits minimal therapeutic activity because they are rapidly degraded, exhibit poor cellular uptake and/or are filtered out of blood in biological environments.
 In order to overcome these problems, enormous efforts have been made to identify oligonucleotides chemistries, naturally occurring and synthetic, which improve the target binding affinity, plasma stability, resistance to degradation, and pharmacokinetics.
 Most of the currently utilized chemistries for oligonucleotides have been resolved and characterized for several years and the fact that they are still widely used implies that they have proven to be highly effective.
 The structure of an oligonuceltide can be modified at all three of the functional regions—the nucleobase, the carbohydrate, and the phosphodiester linkage.